-As volunteers, employees, and representatives of The Hotline, we have the responsibility to uphold the highest ethical standards in order to retain the confidence of those we seek to serve and help, as well as retain the trust of the donating public.
+As volunteers, employees, and representatives of The Hotline, we have the responsibility to uphold the highest ethical standards in order to retain the confidence of those we seek to serve and help, as well as retain the trust and credibility of the donating public.
 Code of Ethics is more than a set of standards; it is a way to connect our organizational values and our vision to the work we do every day.

 The mission of The Hotline is to answer the call to shift power back to those affected by relationship abuse.
 The success of The Hotline to fulfill our mission is dependent upon the ethical conduct of everyone affiliated with our organization.
 Volunteers, staff, and board members set an example for each other by embracing the organizational values of The Hotline and their high standards of performance, professionalism and ethical conduct.

 We expect all employees, volunteers and the board of directors to observe the highest standards of ethics and integrity in their conduct.
 The Hotline’s code of ethical behavior includes the following: